nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 docker-compose run local bash
 ```
 The codes are then ready to be executed inside the docker image, more information about executing each code will be discussed below.

 <br>

 ## Data Preprocessing
-To preprocess the audio and the annotation data, split it into train-dev-test sets and convert into pickle files as required by the finetuning step.
+To preprocess the audio and the annotation data and converts the train, dev and test datasets into pickle files as required by the finetuning step.
 You can choose to generate the pickle datasets from scratch or from a manifest file.
 Check out [this repository](https://github.com/nicholasneo78/manifest-preprocessing) to see how you can generate the manifest file from your dataset.

 #### Arguments